dotnet/docs-aspire/docs/fundamentals/dashboard/overview.md

 ---
 title: .NET Aspire dashboard overview
-description: Overview of .NET Aspire dashboard and getting started. ms.date: 05/30/2024 ms.topic: reference
+description: Overview of .NET Aspire dashboard and getting started. ms.date: 10/03/2024 ms.topic: reference
 ---

 # .NET Aspire dashboard overview

-[.NET Aspire](../../get-started/aspire-overview.md) project templates offer a sophisticated dashboard for comprehensive app monitoring and inspection.
+[.NET Aspire](../../get-started/aspire-overview.md) project templates offer a sophisticated dashboard for comprehensive app monitoring and inspection, and it's also available in [standalone mode](#standalone-mode).
 This dashboard allows you to closely track various aspects of your app, including logs, traces, and environment configurations, in real-time.
-It's purpose-built to enhance the local development experience, providing an insightful overview of your app's state and structure.
+It's purpose-built to enhance the development experience, providing an insightful overview of your app's state and structure.

-## Using the dashboard with .NET Aspire projects
+## Use the dashboard with .NET Aspire projects

 The dashboard is integrated into the .NET Aspire **AppHost**.
 During development the dashboard is automatically launched when you start the project.
 It's configured to display the .NET Aspire project's resources and telemetry.